igoldshm/MonetGAN-model/README.md

 - LAMBDA_CYCLE = 1  (Weight for cycle consistency loss)
 - LAMBDA_IDENTITY = 1  (Weight for identity loss)

+## Results
+### Loss function tunning
+#### Identity loss weight (lambda)
+⚠️ Low Identity Lambda Warning
+Setting identity_lambda = 0.5 is insufficient to preserve structural details during training.
+This results in image degradation, visible as black blobs or structure collapse (see yellow arrows in the right bottom image).
+The generator ignores the original image's structure or key features and replaces those areas with "safe" pixels that can fool the discriminator more easily.

 ## License
 This project is licensed under the MIT License.
 ## Acknowledgments